quantuminformation/ai-agent-toolkit/docs/workflows/codex_cli_setup.md

 > **Note:** This guide describes a Docker-based setup for the `codex` CLI, specific to this `ai-agent-toolkit` project.
 For information on installing and running the `codex` CLI directly on your machine, please refer to the [official documentation](https://github.com/openai/codex).

 This guide explains how to prepare the Docker image and start the Codex CLI agent with the configuration system in this repository.
 It is written for **beginners** — even if you are new to Docker or not very technical, you can follow along step by step.

+> **If you hit an error:** copy the exact command you ran and its full output.
+> Sharing both together makes it much easier to diagnose issues.

 ---